ABU Radio Song Festival 2014: Location

 Colombo is the largest city and the commercial, industrial and cultural capital of Sri Lanka.
 It is located on the west coast of the island and adjacent to Sri Jayawardenapura Kotte suburb or the parliament capital of Sri Lanka.
 Colombo is also the administrative capital of Western Province, Sri Lanka and the district capital of Colombo District.
 Colombo is often referred to as the capital since Sri Jayawardenapura Kotte is a satellite city of Colombo.
 Colombo is a busy and vibrant place with a mixture of modern life and colonial buildings and ruins with a population of about 752,993 in the city limits.
 It was the political capital of Sri Lanka, before Sri Jayawardenapura Kotte.

 The original venue selected to host the festival was the Nelum Pokuna Mahinda Rajapaksa Theatre, in Colombo.
 The theatre is equipped with ultra modern facilities such as an auditorium with 1,288 seats, a library, and training facilities.

 On 21 March 2014, ABU announced Stein Studios would be the new venue for this year's edition.
 Its Founders Block studio is over 15,600sq ft (1500 sq m) in area and can turn into a 2000-seat theater.

 Format

 Unlike the format used in the Eurovision Song Contest there are two versions of the Song Festivals, ABU Radio and ABU TV Song Festivals.
-The ABU Radio Song Festival which took place on 23 May 2014 coincided with the Radio Asia 2014 event that took place between 22–24 May 2014.
+The ABU Radio Song Festival which took place on 23 May 2014 coincided with the Radio Asia 2014 event that took place between 22 and 24 May 2014.